Baseline-Blockchain/baseline-node/README.md

    baseline-node --config config.json --log-level info
    ```
    The runner initializes the append-only block store + SQLite chainstate, starts P2P sync, the Stratum pool, wallet, payout tracker, and the authenticated JSON-RPC server.
 Use Ctrl+C (or SIGTERM) for graceful shutdown.
+   Point a browser or `curl` at `http://127.0.0.1:8832/` (with your RPC username/password) to view the built-in status panel—it summarizes height, peers, mempool size, and uptime at a glance.

 ### 6. Initialize the wallet once the node is running
    ```bash